 Letter signed by President Woodrow Wilson establishing Mother’s Day

-The second Sunday in May became the official day of celebration and the wearing of a white carnation, symbol of love and good luck, a tradition.
+The second Sunday in May became the official day of celebration.
+And the wearing of a white carnation, Ann Jarvis’ favorite flower, became a tradition.

-Anna Jarvis’ original vision was for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
-She imagined it as a time when millions would visit their mothers and pen personal, hand written notes expressing their love and affection.
+Anna Jarvis’ originally intended for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
+She imagined it as a time when millions would visit their mothers and write personal, hand written notes expressing their love and affection.

 Vintage Mother’s Day card

-With the official recognition of the holiday, though, florists, card companies and other merchants began jumping on the bandwagon.
-Jarvis became more and more incensed as she watched Mother’s Day drift further and further away from her original idea.
-And, nothing upset her more than the growth in popularity of the printed Mother’s Day card.
+With the official recognition of the holiday, however, florists, card companies and other merchants began jumping on the bandwagon.
+Jarvis became more and more enraged as she watched Mother’s Day drift further and further away from her original idea.
+And nothing upset her more than the growth in popularity of the printed Mother’s Day card.
 She wrote,

 A printed card means nothing except that you are too lazy to write to the woman who has done more for you than anyone in the world.